-1. Indicators: Access to Education Does the law provide for access to education for asylum-seeking children? ⊠ Yes □ No 2.
-Are children able to access education in practice? ⊠ Yes □ No
+1 Indicators: Access to Education .
+Does the law provide for access to education for asylum-seeking children? ⊠ Yes □ No 2 Are children able to access education in practice? ⊠ Yes □ No

 The Public Education Act provides for compulsory education (kindergarten or school) to asylum seeking and refugee children under the age of 16 staying or residing in Hungary.
 Children have access to kindergarten and school education under the same conditions as Hungarian children.
-Schooling is only compulsory until the age of 16.228 As a consequence, asylum-seeking children above the age of 16 are not offered the possibility to attend school, until they receive a protection status.
-NGOs such as the Menedék Association offer alternative forms of education to children who are not yet enrolled in school.
+Schooling is only compulsory until the age of 16.
+263 As a consequence, asylum-seeking children above the age of 16 may not be offered the possibility to attend school, until they receive a protection status.
+In practice, this depends on the availability of places in schools accepting migrant children and the willingness of guardians and the Children's Home staff to ensure the speedy enrolment of children.
+In 2018, for the first time in the past years, all children in Fót were enrolled and attended school.

-Section 80/J(4) Asylum Act.
+Section 5(1)(c) Asylum Act.